-When the Costa Rican tourist boom began in the late 1980s, hotels popped up like mushrooms after a heavy rain.
-By the 1990s the country’s first true megaresorts opened, more followed, and still more are under construction or in the planning phase.
+When the Costa Rican tourist boom began in the late 1980s, hotels popped up like mushrooms in a crowded cow pasture.
+By the 1990s, the country’s first true megaresorts opened, and then more followed, and now still more are under construction or in the planning phase.
 Except during the few busiest weeks of the year, there’s a relative glut of rooms in Costa Rica.
-That said, most hotels are small to midsize, and the best ones fill up fast most of the year.
+That said, most hotels are small to midsize, and the best ones fill up fast throughout much of the year.
+You’ll generally have to reserve well in advance if you want to land a room at any of the more popular or highly rated hotels.
 Still, in broader terms, the glut of rooms is good news for travelers and bargain hunters.
 Less popular hotels that want to survive are being forced to reduce their rates and provide better service.

 Costa Rica has hotels to suit every budget and travel style.
-In addition to the Four Seasons and JW Marriott, the host of amazing boutique hotels around the country will satisfy the high-end and luxury traveler.
+In addition to the Four Seasons, Andaz Papagayo, JW Marriott, and Cayuga Collection properties, a host of luxury boutique hotels around the country will satisfy the high-end traveler.

-If you’re even more budget- or bohemian-minded, you can find quite a few good deals for less than $50 a double.
-But beware: Budget-oriented lodgings often feature shared bathrooms and either cold-water showers or showers heated by electrical heat-coil units mounted at the shower head, affectionately known as “suicide showers.”
-If your hotel has one, do not adjust it while the water is running.
-Unless specifically noted, all rooms listed in this guide have a private bathroom.
+If you’re even more budget- or bohemian-minded, you can find quite a few good deals for less than $100 for two.
+You can occasionally find private rooms with shared baths and dorm rooms that are perfectly comfortable for under $20, though they are becoming rarer.
+Be aware that budget lodging often means either cold-water showers or showers heated by electrical heat-coil units mounted at the shower head, affectionately known as “suicide showers.”
+If your hotel has one, do not adjust it while the water is running, and avoid touching it accidentally while showering.
+Except where noted, all rooms listed in this guide have private bathrooms.

-Costa Rica has many small nature-oriented ecolodges.
-These lodges offer opportunities to see wildlife (including sloths, monkeys, and hundreds of species of birds) and learn about tropical forests.
-They range from spartan facilities catering primarily to scientific researchers, to luxury accommodations that are among the finest in the country.
-Keep in mind that although the nightly room rates at these lodges are often quite moderate, prices start to climb when you throw in transportation (often on chartered planes), guided excursions, and meals.
-Also, just because you can book a reservation at most of these lodges doesn't mean that they're not remote.
-Be sure to find out how you get to and from the ecolodge, and what tours and services are included in your stay.
-Then think long and hard about whether you really want to put up with hot, humid weather (cool and wet in the cloud forests); biting insects; rugged transportation; and strenuous hikes to see wildlife.
+Costa Rica has many small, nature-oriented ecolodges.
+These offer opportunities to see wildlife (including sloths, monkeys, and hundreds of species of birds) and learn about tropical forests.
+They range from spartan facilities catering primarily to scientific researchers to luxury lodgings that are among the finest in the country.
+Although the nightly rates at these lodges are often quite moderate, prices start to climb when you throw in transportation (often on chartered planes), guided excursions, and meals.
+Also, many of these lodges are quite remote, so be sure you know how to get there and which tours and services are included in your stay.

 A couple of uniquely Costa Rican accommodations types that you might encounter are the apartotel and the cabina.
 An apartotel is just what it sounds like: an apartment hotel where you’ll get a full kitchen and one or two bedrooms, along with daily maid service.
 Cabinas are Costa Rica’s version of cheap vacation lodging.
-They’re very inexpensive and very basic -- often just cinder-block buildings divided into small rooms.
+They’re very basic and inexpensive—often just cinder-block buildings divided into small rooms.
 Occasionally, you’ll find a cabina in which the units are actually cabins, but these are a rarity.
-Cabinas often have clothes-washing sinks (pilas), and some come with kitchenettes; they cater primarily to Tico families on vacation.
+Cabinas often have clothes-washing sinks (pilas), and some have kitchenettes.
+They cater primarily to Tico families on vacation.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.